karlprieb/babel-plugin-add-import-extension/README.md

 # babel-plugin-add-import-extension [![Build Status](https://drone.libre.cx/api/badges/karl/babel-plugin-add-import-extension/status.svg)](https://drone.libre.cx/karl/babel-plugin-add-import-extension)

+This plugin is not managed on Github anymore, so the Github repository is just a mirror to the [actual repository](https://git.libre.cx/karl/babel-plugin-add-import-extension).
+You can create issues and open PRs [here](https://git.libre.cx/karl/babel-plugin-add-import-extension).

 A plugin to add extensions to import and export declarations, is very useful when you use Typescript with Babel and don't want to explicity import or export module with extensions.

 ## How to install: